steroman/test-readme/markdown/test-folders/new-category.md

 slug: sub-folders
 ---

 This article will tell us the truth.
-Let's see where it's placed.c
+Let's see where it's placed.

+Once it's published, what happens if I push this new changes?